Workplace Communication

 Choose the right communication channel: Different situations may require different communication channels.
 Use email for formal communication, face-to-face meetings for important discussions, and instant messaging for quick updates.

-Clarify expectations: Clearly communicate expectations, goals, and deadlines to avoid misunderstandings and ensure that everyone is aligned with the organization's objectives.
+• Clarify expectations: Communicate expectations, goals, and deadlines to avoid misunderstandings and ensure everyone is aligned with the organization's objectives.
 Set clear guidelines and follow up regularly to track progress.

 The Role of Technology in Business Communication